[Scene 12 , Enjoying the dance]

 (Colin Watson)

 Pvt.
 O'Connor : "Look!
 I keep to ask your ears.
-If Boney kicked the Prussian's arse, why are we doing all the running?"
+If Boney kicked the Prussian's

 (Donal Donnelly)